AztecProtocol/docs/docs/how-aztec-works/aztec-connect/technical-intro.md

 This function should interact with the DeFi protocol (e.g Uniswap) and transfer tokens or ETH back to the Aztec Rollup Contract.
 The Rollup contract will check if it received the correct amount.

-At a later date, this interaction can be finalised by prodding the rollup contract to call `finalise` on the bridge.
+At a later date, this interaction can be finalised by prodding the rollup contract to call `finalise` on the connector.

 #### finalise()